![[chris-barber.png|80]] I'm Chris, living in San Diego, from New Zealand, Australia, Stanford, and Santa Monica.

 [email protected]

-On [Twitter/X](https://x.com/chrisbarber) I have recently started talking about AI speculation, AI preparation & emotional regulation.
+On [Twitter/X](https://x.com/chrisbarber) I have recently started talking about AI preparation & emotional regulation.